kdusling/kdusling.github.io/teaching/Applied-Fluids/Notes/test.md

 ## Unit conversions and consistency

-Often it will be necessary to convert between the SI and US system of units (*e.g.* between feet and meters).
-And often it may be a conversion between different derived units within the same system (*e.g.* between km and m).
+It will frequently be necessary to convert between different derived units within the same system (*e.g.* between km and m).
+Other times you may need to convert between the SI and US system of units (*e.g.* between feet and meters).
 The general approach to unit conversion is to multiply a given quantity by a *conversion factor* such that the original units cancel out, and the desired units remain.
 For example, here are a few conversion factors for the dimension of length

 $$
 \frac{3.281~\ft}{\m}\qquad \frac{12~\inch}{\ft} \qquad \frac{1000~\m}{\km} \qquad \frac{5280~\ft}{\mi}
 $$

 Note that the reciprocal of any of these fractions is also a conversion factor.
-Here are some examples.
+Here are a few example problems showing this approach to unit conversion and consistency.

 <div class="example">
 Convert a distance of 3 miles into feet and kilometers using the conversion